Post-traumatic Stress Disorder (PTSD)

 Intense mental or physical distress when thinking about the event (s)

-Avoidance or efforts to avoid people, places, objects, conversations, memories, thoughts, feelings or situations that remind the event(s)
+Avoidance or efforts to avoid people, places, objects, conversations, memories, thoughts, feelings or situations that recall the event(s)

 Arousal and reactivity